hschmidt/EnvPane/README.md

 ## Requirements

+macOS 12 "Monterey" or higher.

-Mac OS X 10.9 "Mavericks" or higher.
+For release 0.6, Mac OS X 10.9 "Mavericks" or higher.'

 ## Installation